edwin1106/Next.js-Training/render-deep-dive-project/README.md

 ## Highlights

 - When using parallel routes we are working with a layout that tries to render the content of two different routes on the same page, so if one of the pages support a nested route called [year] the other page must support it too, but for simplicity we can use a `default.tsx` page and it will define the default fallback content thtat should be displayed
+- Using Catch-all feature we can have a page thtat will be active for different paths, for this we need use `[[...filter]]` notation